bmardock/bmardock/playbooks/intent-driven-exec.md

 Everything starts with **intent**, not a spec.

 Intent is a short, living statement of:
-- what we’re trying to do
+- what you’re trying to achieve
 - what matters most
 - what’s explicitly out of scope